Resolving power: A general approach to compare the distinguishing ability of threshold-free evaluation metrics: ROC and PR curves

 If a decision threshold is selected to flag 50 percent of all cases and the classifier is no better than random guessing then we expect it to identify half of the positives and half of the negatives, yielding the point \((0.5, 0.5)\) in ROC space.
 Similarly, a random classifier flagging 20 percent of cases is expected to have a recall of 20 percent and a false positive rate of 20 percent.
 The random guessing classifier, then, is given by the \(y = x\) line in ROC space.
 A perfect classifier ranks all positive cases above all negative cases, so it corresponds to the step function from \((0,0)\) to \((0,1)\) for all the positives, and then from \((0,1)\) to \((1,1)\) for all the negatives.
 Classifiers that lie above the identity line but below the perfect step function represent intermediate performance with better classifiers containing points closer to the \((0,1)\) northwest corner of ROC space.

 The AUROC summarizes a classifier's performance across all decision thresholds and is found by integrating the ROC curve over the \([0,1]\) range of false positive rates.
 Larger AUROC values are better, with the random classifier giving an \(\text{AUROC} = 0.5\) and the perfect classifier giving an \(\text{AUROC} = 1\).
 The AUROC, as a scalar value, is especially relevant for model tuning and selection.
 A disadvantage of the AUROC is that it can conceal local differences in performance.
 For instance, one classifier may be better for highly ranked cases while another is better for those in the intermediate or lower ranks.
 An important statistical property of the AUROC is that its value equals the probability that a classifier will rank a randomly chosen positive case higher than a randomly chosen negative case \citep{green1966signal, hanley1982meaning}.

 The AUROC can be interpreted as an average sensitivity, assuming all specificity values are equally likely \citep{hand2009measuring}.
-Several authors have demonstrated important deficiencies of the AUROC. \citet{byrne2016note} shows that it is typically not a proper scoring function.
-And \citet{hand2009measuring} argues that the AUROC is incoherent since two classifiers with the same AUROC will typically imply different relative costs of misclassification.
+Several authors argue that the AUROC is deficient in key respects. \citet{swamidass2010croc} remark that treating all specificity values as uniformly important is not appropriate for most problems and propose the area under the concentrated ROC as a corrective. \citet{byrne2016note} shows that the AUROC is typically not a proper scoring function.
+The AUROC has also been criticized as incoherent since two classifiers with the same AUROC will typically imply different relative costs of misclassification \citep[@hand2023notes]{hand2009measuring}.
+Hand proposes the H-measure as a coherent alternative (Online Resource 1 applies resolving power to the H-measure).
+In response to Hand, \citet{ferri2011coherent} argue for alternative interpretations of the AUROC that are both coherent and model independent.